 Students considering signing up for senior thesis during a fall semester should meet with a faculty moderator during the previous spring, prior to registering for the course.
 The student must at least decide upon a general topic of interest and find a psychology faculty member willing to act as the student's research supervisor during the fall.
 Beyond a general topic of interest, it is even more desirable for the student to have some preliminary ideas about a specific question and a way to answer it.
 The student and the research supervisor together will come to an agreement on the number of credits a project is worth.

-Although an Honors Thesis and a Senior Thesis both involve extensive research on an original research question and both fulfill the capstone requirement, the two opportunities have some key differences.
+Although an All College Thesis and a Senior Thesis both involve extensive research on an original research question and both fulfill the capstone requirement, the two opportunities have some key differences.

-Click here to see the deadlines and requirements for both an Honors Thesis and a Senior Thesis.
+Click here to see the deadlines and requirements for both an All College Thesis and a Senior Thesis.